 How to Handle Criticism Without Getting Defensive

-TL;DR: Defensiveness is a biological reflex, not a character flaw.
+Defensiveness is a biological reflex, not a character flaw.
 The 24-hour rule — waiting before responding to criticism — changes everything.
 Separate the delivery from the content, find the grain of truth, and decide deliberately what weight to give it.

 Your manager tells you your presentation missed the mark.
 A colleague says your approach is too aggressive.
 A client gives you feedback you didn't ask for and don't agree with.
 And somewhere in your chest, something tightens.